grocky/infrastructure/websites/blog.rockygray.com/database-refactoring/README.md

 You can do this in a couple of phases where the new column location and updated application logic is grouped into one deployment and the removal of the old column with a following deployment.
 This prevents errors from schema misalignment while transitioning between application versions.
 This also introduces a _Transition Period_ where you ensure the new application and schema is working as expected before cleaning up.
-For scenarios where the database is a backend for multiple applications, this period allows enough time for applications to migrate over to the new schema.
+For scenarios where the database is a back-end for multiple applications, this period allows enough time for applications to migrate over to the new schema.
 The _Clean Up_ phase could be weeks or months in the future, but with the appropriate triggers the data will remain in-sync.

 <p align="center">